 Jazz Investments Bursary

 Jazz Investments has established a bursary fund at the University of Manitoba for students in the Marcel A. Desautels Faculty of Music.
 The Manitoba Scholarship and Bursary Initiative has made a contribution to this fund.
-The purpose of the bursary is to recognize a student who has made a significant contribution to the jazz program at The University of Manitoba and who is also in financial need.
+The purpose of the bursary is to recognize a student who has made a significant contribution to the jazz program at the University of Manitoba and who is also in financial need.
 This bursary will be offered each year to a student who:

-1. has made significant contribution to the jazz program, in the Marcel A. Desautels Faculty of Music (as judged by the selection committee for the award);
+1. has made a significant contribution to the jazz program, in the Marcel A. Desautels Faculty of Music (as judged by the selection committee for the award);

 2. is a full-time, undergraduate student enrolled in any year of the program in the Marcel A. Desautels Faculty of Music;